val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 <a name="lists"/>
 ## Lists

-(In this example, extraneous spaces are shown with with dots: ⋅)
+(In this example, leading and trailing spaces are shown with with dots: ⋅)

 ```no-highlight
 1. First ordered list item